devopsdays/devopsdays-web/utilities/docs/workflow/README.md

  This confirms you are on the master branch locally, and then applies the changes from the upstream to your copy.

  The next step is to create a new branch for the changes you are going to make.
-Use the command `git checkout -b my-new-branch` (where "my-new-branch" is a recognizeable name for the set of changes, such as `add-matt-bio`).
+Use the command `git checkout -b my-new-branch` (where "my-new-branch" is a recognizable name for the set of changes, such as `add-matt-bio`).
 This switches you to a new branch for you to do your work.

 ### Saving and uploading your work